geo-data/cesium-terrain-server/README.md

 directory called `lidar` to that location will result in the tileset being available under <http://localhost:8080/tilesets/lidar/>.

+Note that the `-web-dir` option can be used to serve up static assets on the filesystem in addition to tilesets.
+This makes it easy to use the server to prototype and develop web applications around the terrain data.

 ### `layer.json`

 The `CesiumTerrainProvider` Cesium.js class requires that a `layer.json`